suesCL/Neighborhood-Map/README.md

 Display a map with all location markers by default, and displays the filtered location markers when a filter is applied.
 Unique information will be displayed when clicking on marker.
 Marker will animate when clicked.

 ***Implementation*** :
-- Use Google MAp APIS
+- Use Google Map APIs
 - Inside createMapMarker function in map.js, two click listeners are added to each marker.
 The click listeners will animate marker and open infoWindow when clicked.
 - The createMapMarker function makes ajax requests from foursquare and flicker APIs.
 The function uses "then" function to nest ajax requests and handles error wih fail method.